w3c/wcag-act-rules/content/rules/2ee8b8/proposed.md

 <a class="example-link" title="Failed Example 16" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/2ee8b8/40838e577307be46e8de7e090faf04da7787f8b0.html">Open in a new tab</a>

 The definition of [visible inner text][] doesn't treat text any differently if it's excluded from the accessibility tree with aria-hidden.
-So this rule effectively ignores aria-hidden.
-So this element fails the rule.
+This rule effectively ignores aria-hidden.

 ```html
 <a aria-label="Download specification" href="#">Download <span aria-hidden="true">gizmo</span> specification</a>